top of page

 mewith2301.jpg

 Shirley Fox is a creative, visual artist whose work is inspired by nature.
-Ms Fox's love of nature and concerns for the future of our environment are reflected in her unique style and technique of painting.
-Through the use of acrylic paint on canvas and aluminum, she creates heavily textured artwork in resolute hues that represent the vibrant colors of the living world around us.
+Ms. Fox's deep appreciation for nature and concern for environmental sustainability are reflected in her unique style and technique of painting.
+Through the use of a variety of mediums, she creates artwork in resolute hues that represent the vibrant colors of the living world around us.

 Ms Fox currently lives and works in the Orlando, FL area.
 She is an award-winning painter whose work has been shown in the Orlando Museum of Art.
-She has sold her artwork in several art festivals and juried art shows and her work is collected nationally.
-Ms Fox has been a board member of local art leagues, a juror, and a curator.
-She has taught drawing classes and is a facilitator of a class based on the book “The Artist Way”.
+She has sold her artwork in several art festivals and juried art shows, and her work is collected nationally.
+She has served as a board member for local art leagues, as well as a juror and curator.
+Additionally, but she has taught drawing classes and is a facilitator of a class based on the book “The Artist Way”.

 It was through the influence of her artist aunt that Ms Fox discovered her love of painting.
-Although she is primarily self-taught, she studied art and drawing at Valencia College and Crealde School of Art.
+Primarily self-taught, Ms. Fox also studied art and drawing at Valencia College and Crealdé School of Art.

 Artist Statement